Savory Sweet and Spicy Shrimp Tacos Recipe

 Instructions

-Prepare the Marinade: In a spacious mixing bowl, whisk together the olive oil, honey, sriracha, garlic powder, smoked paprika, lime zest, lime juice, and a pinch of salt and pepper.
-Mix well until all ingredients are fully combined and form a cohesive marinade.
+In a spacious mixing bowl, whisk together the olive oil, honey, sriracha, garlic powder, smoked paprika, lime zest, lime juice, and a pinch of salt and pepper until fully combined.

-Marinate the Shrimp: Add the peeled and deveined shrimp to the bowl with the marinade.
-Toss the shrimp gently until they are fully coated in the flavorful mixture.
-Cover the bowl and allow the shrimp to marinate for 15 to 20 minutes, letting the flavors infuse.
+Add the peeled and deveined shrimp to the bowl with the marinade.
+Toss gently until fully coated.
+Cover and marinate for 15 to 20 minutes.

-Cook the Shrimp: Preheat a non-stick skillet over medium-high heat.
-Once hot, arrange the marinated shrimp in a single layer in the skillet.
-Sauté the shrimp for 2-3 minutes on each side, or until they are cooked through, turning pink and opaque.
-Remove the skillet from heat when done.
+Preheat a non-stick skillet over medium-high heat.
+Arrange the marinated shrimp in a single layer and sauté for 2-3 minutes on each side until cooked through.

-Warm the Tortillas: In a separate skillet over low heat, warm the corn tortillas for about 30 seconds on each side until soft and pliable.
-This will make them easier to fold and enhance their flavor.
+In a separate skillet over low heat, warm the corn tortillas for about 30 seconds on each side until soft and pliable.

-Assemble the Tacos: On each warmed tortilla, place a generous handful of shredded red cabbage as a crunchy base.
-Top with a few pieces of cooked shrimp and add slices of creamy avocado on top.
-Finish with a sprinkle of fresh cilantro for a burst of color and flavor.
+On each warmed tortilla, place a handful of shredded red cabbage, top with cooked shrimp, and add slices of avocado.
+Finish with fresh cilantro.

-Serve: Arrange the assembled tacos on a vibrant platter and offer lime wedges on the side for guests to drizzle over their tacos as desired.
+Arrange the assembled tacos on a platter and serve with lime wedges on the side.